warden7383/warden7383/README.md

 Known as warden or warden7383 online.
 I like to learn/try new concepts and tools that allow me to develop software in different ways.

-* 🧠  I'm learning Rust
+* 🧠  I'm learning C
 * ⚡  I love neovim

 ### Skills